loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

 ## 1. What this solutions will do for you

-Some of your chatbots will aim to let your customers return to the chatbot after a certain time.
-Especially loyalty experiences or an Advent Calender are use cases in which your customers will ideally come back to the chatbot.
-LoyJoy will remember the customer and can identify him without asking for an email address again.
-Sometimes a customer will return to the chatbot from a differnt device or delete his browser history.
-In that case, LoyJoy will send a PIN email to the customer to verify the identity.
-This article describes **how you can send PIN emails to your customers through ProCampaign** with your individual sender address and branding.
-LoyJoy will automatically transfer your PIN email data to ProCampaign.
+Some of your chat bots aim to make your customers return to the chat bot after a certain time.
+Especially loyalty experiences or an advent calendars are use cases where your customers ideally return to the chatbot.
+LoyJoy will remember the customer and can identify them without asking for an email address again.
+Occasionally a customer will return to the chatbot from another device or delete their browsing history.
+In this case LoyJoy will send a PIN email to the customer to verify the customer's identity.
+This article describes **how to send PIN emails to your customers from ProCampaign** with your unique sender address and branding.
+LoyJoy will automatically transfer your PIN email details to ProCampaign.

 ## 2. What you need for this solution